Zeppelin-Staaken R.VI: Variants

 The R.XIV closely resembled previous Zeppelin-Staaken Riesenflugzeug differing only in engine installation and details.
-The five Maybach MbIV engines were arranged as push-pull pairs in the nacelles, with the engineer accommodated between the engines, and a single tractor engine in the nose.
+The five Maybach MbIV engines were arranged as push-pull pairs in the nacelles, with the engineer accommodated between the engines, and a tractor engine in the nose.

-Three R.XIVs were built, serialled R 43/16 to R 45/16, of which R 43/16 was shot down by Capt.
-Archibald Buchanan Yuille of No. 151 Squadron RAF.
+Three R.XIVs were built, serial numbers R 43/16 to R 45/16, of which R 43/16 was shot down by Capt.
+Archibald Buchanan Yuille of 151 Squadron.